jaraco/jaraco.vcs/README.rst

 Thereafter, use the RepoManager.get_current_version to determine the version of the local code.
 If the current revision is tagged with a valid version, that version will be used.
-Otherwise, the tags in the repo will be searched, the latest release will be found, and hgtools will infer the upcoming release version.
+Otherwise, the tags in the repo will be searched, the latest release will be found, and the function will infer the upcoming release version.

 For example, if the repo contains the tags 0.1, 0.2, and 0.3 and the repo is not on any of those tags, get_current_version will return